ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/uutah/static-python-perf/20240817-mrigankpawagi/index.md

   focal_point: "Center"
   preview_only: true
 ---
 Hi, I am Mrigank.
-I am one of the _Summer of Reproducibility_ fellows for 2024, and I will be working on [deriving realistic performance benchmarks for Python interpreters](https://ucsc-ospo.github.io/project/osre24/uutah/static-python-perf/) with [Ben](https://ucsc-ospo.github.io/author/ben-greenman/) from the University of Utah.
+I am one of the _Summer of Reproducibility_ fellows for 2024, and I will be working on [deriving realistic performance benchmarks for Python interpreters](/project/osre24/uutah/static-python-perf/) with {{% mention bennn %}} from the University of Utah.

 ## Background and Motivation